QuickBooks Blog

 Like many business permits and licenses, a sales tax license is state-specific.
 You need one for each state where you do business.
 In other words, you’ll need a sales tax license for each state where you have a physical presence or engage in taxable sales.
 So, businesses need to obtain a separate license for each state they operate in.

 If you have a physical sales presence in a certain state, you will have to collect and pay sales taxes for that state.
-Any physical location that you sell from—such as a small retail space or a vendor stand at a market—or any area where you keep inventory is a physical presence.
+Any physical location where you sell—such as a small retail space or a vendor stand at a market—or where you keep inventory is a physical presence.

 Sales tax license for online businesses